Art Rooney II: National Football League

 Much like his father, Rooney has been known to be patient with the team.
 Despite off-the-field issues with quarterback Ben Roethlisberger in 2009 and 2010, Rooney stayed committed to Roethlisberger.
 Rooney refused to trade Roethlisberger and permitted him to participate in the Steelers' training camp despite an ongoing legal process.
 He commented that Roethlisberger "was sincerely contrite for his past behavior" and that he had "assurance" from Roethlisberger that he "is firmly committed to working hard every day to regain the trust and respect of this organization".
 In 2024, the Steelers officially recorded their longest playoff victory drought since 1972 at eight years.
 The Steelers finished their 2024 campaign on a five-game losing streak and led to questions from NFL analysts that Tomlin could possibly be fired or traded in the offseason.
 Rooney and the Steelers declined a trade offer from the Chicago Bears for Tomlin in January 2025.
 Rooney also confirmed he would not fire Tomlin shortly after.

-Rooney serves as chairman of the NFL's Stadium Committee, and is on numerous NFL boards, including the Legislative Committee, the Management Council Executive Committee, the International Committee and the Digital Media Committee.
+Rooney serves as the chairman of the NFL's Stadium Committee, and is on numerous NFL boards, including the Legislative Committee, the Management Council Executive Committee, the International Committee and the Digital Media Committee.
 Prior to his father's 2017 death, Rooney held at least a 20% stake in the Steelers franchise, with a combination of him and his father owning at least 30% and was in line to inherit most of his father's share, which would make Rooney the majority owner of the team.
-He is one of only two third-generation owners in the league, the other being John Mara, to whom he is related by marriage.
-(Mara's brother is married to Rooney's sister, and Rooney is the first cousin once removed of actresses Rooney Mara and Kate Mara.)
+He is one of only three third-generation owners in the league.
+The first being John Mara, to whom he is related by marriage, (Mara's brother is married to Rooney's sister, and Rooney is the first cousin once removed of actresses Rooney Mara and Kate Mara.) and the second being George McCaskey, grandson of Chicago Bears founder George Halas.